 The company feels that it gets a very good return on its investment.

-For more information on Champ Cars and related topics, check out the links on the next page.
+For more information on Champ Cars and related topics, check out the links below.